bitmovin/bitmovin-player-web-integrations-yospace/README.md

 ## Limitations

-- EMSG is not supported in Safari yet.
-So there is no ads tracking in live streams in Safari.
+- No support for ad tracking during live streams in Safari if EMSG tags are used.
+(EMSG tags are not supported from Safari)